 What are the skill levels of each division?
 The National division is always a higher ability division than the American.
 We usually have Federal and/or Continental divisions, which would be lower ability divisions than the American, and we may have a Sunday Open division that is usually the highest quality of play.
 So basically, play in the division that makes you the most happy.
 Here is a sample of our typical divisions…in order of ability, so you can get an idea of which division would best suit your abilities…..Saturday National, Sunday South Bay National, Sunday National 35+, Saturday American 35+, Saturday American, Sunday South Bay American, Sunday Federal, or Sunday Continental.
 And of course keep in mind the age restrictions of a division will influence the overall ability level.

 What do you mean by "highly organized"?
-The LABL has been around since 1989, when the league consisted of 4 teams.
-This season's team count will be 50+.
+The Los Angeles Baseball League leadership has been around since 1989, when the league consisted of 4 teams.
+This past summer season's team count was 30+.
 So we must be doing something right.
 We have our schedules made and posted in a timely fashion.
 We communicate field changes, roster changes, rules changes, or any other information as quickly as possible.
 In short, we communicate!
 Our website has stories, schedules, stats, videos, and all of the information needed to keep you up to date.
 Our Facebook page is filled with important updates, stories, photos, and our players can communicate with other players anytime.

 What is the cost per team for the season?
-The cost per team is $5,000* for a 20-game 2017 summer season.
+The cost per team is $5,200 for a 20-game 2020 summer season.
 You may say, "wow, that seems high".
 But it's really not.
-It's roughly only $20 per game per player.
+It's roughly only $20 - $25 per game per player.
 Other leagues may have similar per season rates, but remember, our season is 20 games guaranteed for our summer season.
-The cost per team was $1,980 for our 2016 fall/winter season with 8 games guaranteed for our fall / winter season!
-Umpire fees are not included in the league fees. *8-team divisions play a 21-game season and the team fee is $5,250..
+The cost per team was $2,000 for our 2019 fall/winter season with 8 games guaranteed for our fall / winter season!
+Umpire fees are not included in the league fees. *8-team divisions play a 21-game season and the team fee is more.

-What does it cost for umpires? $80 per team on gameday; payable prior to the start of the game to the umpires.
+What does it cost for umpires? $100 per team on gameday payable in cash prior to the start of the game to the umpires.
 This amount is not included in, or part of the league fees.

 What exactly do my team league fees pay for?
-Field rentals/permits, field maintenance/game day preparation, donations to our fields baseball programs, general liability insurance, administrative staff/overhead, Diamond D-1 baseballs (per team), scorebooks and line-up cards.
+Field rentals/permits, field maintenance/game day preparation, donations to our fields baseball programs, general liability insurance (NOT MEDICAL), administrative staff/overhead, Diamond D-1 baseballs (per team), scorebooks and line-up cards.

 What about playoffs and championships?
 Playoff and championship games are included in the league fee should your team qualify for the playoffs.
 And, playoffs are played on the best fields available; with most summer playoff games including scoreboards and announcers.